esterjara/ai-chatbot-workshop/exercises/02_conversation_memory/README.md

 # Exercise 2: Conversation Memory

-This exercise teaches you about memory in conversational AI through **4 progressive exercises**.
+This exercise introduces memory in conversational AI through **4 progressive exercises**.

 Each explores a different aspect of memory management:
 - **2a**: Identify the problem (no memory)